-All new applications must be submitted on Standard 2019 forms.
+All new applications are to be submitted using the standard 2022 forms.
 A separate set of application forms is provided for each of the program areas.
-Standard 2019 forms may be downloaded from the DLG website (www.dlg.ky.gov).
+Standard 2022 forms may be downloaded from the DLG website (www.dlg.ky.gov).